Raffi Freedman-Gurspan

-Raffi Freedman-Gurspan (born May 3, 1987 in Intibucá, Honduras) is an Honduran American transgender rights activist and the first openly transgender person to work as a White House staffer.
+Raffi Freedman-Gurspan (born May 3, 1987) is a Honduran American transgender rights activist and the first openly transgender person to work as a White House staffer.
 She was also the first openly transgender legislative staffer to work in the Massachusetts House of Representatives.
-She served as director of external relations at the National Center for Transgender Equality, based in Washington, DC.
+She served as director of external relations at the National Center for Transgender Equality, based in Washington, D.C.
 She is a longtime advocate and public policy specialist on matters concerning human rights, gender, and LGBT people.

 Early life and education

 Freedman-Gurspan was born to a Lenca family living in Intibucá, Honduras on May 3, 1987.
 The Lenca are the indigenous people of western Honduras and eastern El Salvador.
 Unable to be raised by her birth family, she was adopted as an infant by an American Jewish couple and raised in Brookline, Massachusetts, where she attended the Edward Devotion School and Brookline High School.
 She said of her Jewish education in 2016: "My Jewish identity and family played an enormous role in shaping the individual I am today...Embracing diversity and understanding different perspectives was...a value I learned through Judaism...I believe this progressive Jewish upbringing, both at synagogue and at home, deeply impacted the path I took to work on public policy matters that affect the neediest in our society."

 As a teenager, she developed an interest in Norway and Scandinavia, and went to Skogfjorden, a Norwegian language immersion summer camp in Bemidji, Minnesota run by the Concordia Language Villages.
 She self-identifies as Lenca and as Jewish.

 Freedman-Gurspan received her Bachelor of Arts in political science and Norwegian with a Concentration in Nordic Studies from St. Olaf College in Northfield, Minnesota in 2009.
 During her junior year, she studied abroad at the University of Oslo Faculty of Law where she took classes in international law with a focus on human rights and gender equality.
 She is a proficient Norwegian speaker.